kelloggm/cs-490-website/about.md

 Each lecture has two kinds of readings: mandatory and "Your Choice" readings.
-I expect you to read mandatory readings before coming to class that day, and participation quizzes (see Participation & Professionalism, below) will cover the mandatory readings only.
-During the semester, you **must** complete **at least two** "Your Choice" readings and do an associated task.
+I expect you to read mandatory readings before coming to class that day, and reading quizzes (see Participation & Professionalism, below) will cover the mandatory readings only.
+During the semester, you **must** complete **at least two** "Your Choice" readings: one before the mid-term, and another before the final.
 Most "Your Choice" readings are research papers from the software engineering literature: the idea is that you will do a deeper dive on two topics that interest you.

-Some "Your Choice" readings have a specific task associated with them; if you choose one of those, complete the task and then submit the result on Canvas.
-If there is no task associated with an "Your Choice" reading, the task is to write a one-page reaction to the paper that explains what you have learned and submit that to Canvas.
-There is no required format for your reaction, but you might consider including any or all of the following:
-* a one or two paragraph summary of the key points of the paper
-* a list of the paper’s strengths: what did the paper do well, scientifically?
-* a list of the paper’s weaknesses: what did the paper do poorly?
-Did it makes claims you didn't believe?
-* a description of how this paper might be useful to a software engineer working in industry
-* a description of how you might apply a lesson from the paper to your own work, now or in the future

-When you submit an "Your Choice" reading task, be sure to include in your submission the title of the "Your Choice" reading.

-One "Your Choice" reading is due ~50% of the way through class (in spring semesters, around spring break).
-The other is due at the end of the semester.
-For the first "Your Choice" reading, you aren’t restricted to readings that are associated with lectures earlier in the semester: you are always welcome to read ahead.
+The "Your Choice" readings will be checked on the exams with reading questions: see the ["Your Choice" reading page](../projects/optional-readings.html).

 ## Participation & Professionalism